casper-network/docs-archive/implementation/execution-semantics.rst

 Computation is all done in a `WebAssembly (wasm) <https://webassembly.org/>`__ interpreter, allowing any programming language which compiles to wasm to become a smart contract language for the CasperLabs blockchain.
 Similar to Ethereum, we use ``Gas`` to measure computational work in a way which is consistent from node to node in the CasperLabs network.
+Each wasm instruction is
+`assigned <https://github.com/CasperLabs/CasperLabs/blob/1b382d5e5d2f8923c245c3844e4a6c372441c939/execution-engine/engine-wasm-prep/src/wasm_costs.rs#L9>`__
-Each wasm instruction is `assigned <https://github.com/CasperLabs/CasperLabs/blob/1b382d5e5d2f8923c245c3844e4a6c372441c939/execution-engine/engine-wasm-prep/src/wasm_costs.rs#L9>`__ a ``Gas`` value, and the amount of gas spent is tracked by the runtime with each instruction executed by the interpreter.
-All executions are finite because each has a finite *gas limit* which specifies the maximum amount of gas that can be spent before the computation is terminated by the runtime.
+a ``Gas`` value, and the amount of gas spent is tracked by the runtime with each instruction executed by the interpreter.
+All executions are finite because each has a finite *gas limit* that specifies the maximum amount of gas that can be spent before the computation is terminated by the runtime.
 How this limit is determined is discussed in more detail below.

 Although computation is measured in ``Gas``, we still take payment for computation in :ref:`motes <tokens-divisibility>`.
 Therefore, there is a conversion rate between ``Gas`` and motes.
 How this conversion rate is determined is discussed elsewhere.

 .. _execution-semantics-deploys:

 Deploys
 -------

 A *deploy* represents a request from a user to perform computation on our platform.
 It has the following information:

 -  Body: containing payment code and session code (more details on these below)
 -  Header: containing